w3c/wai-coga/guide.md

 {% include excol.html type="middle" %}

 - Ensure easy access to a human who can provide help and support.
-Support can be on accessibility, technical, process or domain based.
+- Support can be on accessibility, technical, process or domain based.
 - Access to human help should never require the user to manage complex menu systems such as voice menus with different options.

+#### How it helps

+In cases where the user gets stuck or confused for any reason, contact with a human is usually the most effective and suitable solution.
+Otherwise the user may abandon the process and be left with negative attitude towards the service or supplier.

+One or more contact mechanisms should be easy to locate and use from any page or any step in a process.

+#### More details

+Examples include

+- An option for live chat or video call help.
+Note: It must be full accessible and easy to close new windows that open as part of live help functionality.
+- A phone number, ideally with a feature to automatically call via an interoperable Voice over IP specification.
+- A simple site contact form.
+- An email link using the ‘mailto’ protocol with prefilled “to” and “subject” fields.
+Note will not work on all platforms or depending of the users mail client
+- Use available standards to get human help for example, using the 0 digit on voice menu systems

+It is important that voice communication is easy and this implies the person providing help can both be easily understood and is able to understand others, allowing for a range of vocal and verbal characteristics.
+Sensitivity to the requirements of people with learning cognitive disabilities is also important.

+#### Examples

+**Success** example:

+**Failure** example:

 #### Relevent WCAG 2.0 SCs and Techniques